Mali's opposition and armed groups welcome the junta | DW | 20.08.2020

 United Nations Secretary-General Antonio Guterres said he "strongly condemned the military mutiny" and called "for an immediate restoration of constitutional order and the rule of law in Mali."

-Guiterres' spokesman, Stéphane Dujarric, said the UN chief wants to see a "negotiated solution and peaceful resolution".
-Guiterres also fully supports the African Union and ECOWAS in their efforts in that regard.
+Guterres' spokesman, Stéphane Dujarric, said the UN chief wants to see a "negotiated solution and peaceful resolution".
+Guterres also fully supports the African Union and ECOWAS in their efforts in that regard.

 "Our colleagues on the ground are emphasizing that the work of the UN peacekeeping mission must and will continue in support of the people of Mali and in close liaison with the Malians, including with the Malian security and defense forces in the North and center where the situation is still very worrying," Dujarric added.